pranigopu/diver-vs-mermaid/README.md

 - `Melee` makes the mermaid melee attack the player with a 1-second cooldown
 - `Shoot` makes the mermaid shoot at the player with a 2-second cooldown
 - `Idle` makes the mermaid move to the map's centre and wait for the next round

+### More on shooting
+Upon calling the function `Shoot` in `Agents\Mermaid.cs`, a projectile sprite is instantiated using a mermaid projectile prefab.
+A prefab is tied to a script `Agents\MermaidProjectile.cs` that activates as soon as it is instantiated; the script ensures that it seeks the most recent position of the diver object and keeps flying toward that position until either it hits the target or goes beyond the map.
+In either case, it destroys itself.